Average cost optimal control under weak ergodicity hypotheses: Relative value iterations: Introduction

 Studies such as \cites{Schal,Feinberg-12,H-L-91} work with standard Borel state spaces whereas we work with Polish spaces.
 We assume that the running cost is near-monotone (see \hyperlink{C}{(C)} in \cref{S2.2}), a notion more general than the more commonly used `inf-compactness'.
 The latter requires the level sets of the running cost functions to be compact, necessitating in particular that for non-$\sigma$-compact spaces, they be extended real-valued.
 On the contrary, a $\cK$-inf-compact cost (see \hyperlink{A1}{(A1)} in \cref{S3.1}) together with \hyperlink{C}{(C)} allows for more flexibility.

-Furthermore, the above works do not address the relative iteration which is our main focus here.
+Furthermore, the above works do not address the relative value iteration which is our main focus here.
 This algorithm, after the seminal work of \cite{White-63} for the finite state case, has been extended to denumerable state spaces in \cites{Cavazos-96a,Cavazos-98,ChenMeyn-99}.
 An analogous treatment for a general metric state space appears in \cite[Section~5.6]{ref:HLL1}.
 This directly assumes equicontinuity of the iterates, for which problems with convex value functions \cite{FAM-92} have been cited as an example.
 We do not make any such assumption.
+The related though distinct algorithm of policy iteration has been analyzed in \cite{Meyn-97}.
+This work also uses the `pseudo-atom' construction as we do, in order to obtain a solution to the fixed policy Poisson equation.
+We use it to derive the Bellman equation itself using a representation of the value function.

 Another important part of this work concerns the stability and asymptotic optimality of rolling horizon policies.
 Analogous results in the literature have been reported only under very strong blanket ergodicity assumptions \cites{HLL-90,Cavazos-98}.
-For a review of this topic see \cite{Vecchia-12}.
+For a review of this topic, see \cite{Vecchia-12}.
 In this paper, we avoid any blanket ergodicity assumptions and impose a stabilizability hypothesis, namely, that under some Markov control the process is geometrically ergodic with a Lyapunov function that has the same growth as the running cost (see \hyperlink{H2}{(H2)} and \cref{R6.1} in \cref{S6}).
-This property is natural for `linear-like' problems, and is also manifested in queueing problems with abandonment, or problems with the structure in \cref{Ex6.1}.
-Under this hypothesis, we assert in \cref{T6.1,T6.3} global convergence for the relative value iteration, and show in \cref{T6.2} that the rolling horizon procedure is stabilizing after a finite number.
+This property is natural for `linear-like' problems, and is also manifested in queuing problems with abandonment, or problems with the structure in \cref{Ex6.1}.
+Under this hypothesis, we assert in \cref{T6.1,T6.3}, global convergence for the relative value iteration, and show in \cref{T6.2} that the rolling horizon procedure is stabilizing after a finite number of iterations.
 Then, under a `uniform' $\psi$-irreducibility condition, \cref{T6.4} shows that the rolling horizon procedure is asymptotically optimal.
 The latter is an important problem of current interest (see, e.g., \cites{ref:HLL1,Chatterjee-15}).
 Our results also contain computable error bounds.